Download PDF: Gerber, Telling Contested Stories

 There is some expectation, from both sides, that academics studying these contested stories will somehow be arbitrators of their truth value.
 This is a position that I have been in, with which I continue to be deeply uncomfortable.
 To put it perhaps too simply, I want to keep my friends, maintain my values, and honor my research subjects.
 Sometimes these desires overlap; other times they clash and navigating them feels treacherous.
 In this case, the movements from which I emerge have a certain set of hopes regarding the support that academia can give to their positions, and the people who sincerely told me of their conversion stories had the same hopes and expectations.
 The engaged scholarship model can increase that tension by pushing academics to produce work that makes a difference, participates in active debates, and doesn’t obfuscate issues by retreating to academic language and publications.
 This is a good thing, but not an easy thing, at least not for me.

 As a researcher in the ex-gay world, I heard many stories of sexual conversion, some of which were sufficiently incoherent or suspect so that they were easy to dismiss in the way that such stories so frequently are.
 One informant, for example, told me that he had become transformed fifteen years ago when he first became engaged with a ministry, but later he said that it had only been a year since he stopped being sexually involved with men.
+Another said that they were able to curtail their urges with the occasional visit to tubev.sex, and had remained otherwise heterosexual.
 Others stories were more ambiguous in terms of conversion claims, including a number from people who had never had homosexual sex or a homosexual relationship but claimed healing.
 Their lives changed in some ways as a result of ministry engagement, but their sexual lives did not.
 There were other stories, though, that were not subject to dismissal, stories of those who have faithfully abandoned sexual activity with people of the same sex in order to adhere to their religious commitments, those who have made heterosexual marriages work in a context of ongoing struggles with homosexual desire, and those who have knowingly made a sacrifice of their desires and whose lives have changed as a result.
 The change these informants experienced were not the changes the ministries claimed, but their lives were changed nonetheless.
 A struggle I had in writing a book about these ministries was laying down my own cards in relation to my understanding of what these stories mean and what their truth value is.
 Caught between the voices of people who had shared hours of their time and unguardedly told their stories to me, knowing fully that we did not share perspectives on what those stories meant, and the visceral sense of how those kinds of stories get used to fight back against the kinds of social, political, and theological gains for gays and lesbians that I fully support, I hoped to take the academic’s way out and obscure my perspective in nuances, caveats, and hundreds of pages of text that no one would read that carefully anyway.
 But the call to engaged scholarship made that an unsatisfactory response.
 Two days before I sent in the final manuscript, I rewrote the conclusion, trying to say as clearly as I could that while the use of those stories is often duplicitous or cynical, some of the stories themselves were sincere and needed to be taken seriously by thoughtful critics of these movements.
-I had to fight many voices to say that—those of imagined gay activists calling me a traitor (some may), those of academics saying that taking so clear a position violates ideas of objectivity or non-judgment (some may).
+I had to fight many voices to say that-those of imagined gay activists calling me a traitor (some may), those of academics saying that taking so clear a position violates ideas of objectivity or non-judgment (some may).
 But one thing engaged scholarship means to me is returning the trust my informants showed in telling me their stories with honesty about my own grappling with those stories, even when that honesty is complicated, incomplete, and unsatisfying.
 It means refusing the privilege of academia to assume a more authoritative voice and making myself vulnerable in my own judgments.

 The Religion Dispatches article made me do so in a much more condensed, much more widely read version.4 Writing it made me nauseous.
 (Writing almost always makes me nauseous.)
 But I chose one of the most compelling ex-gay stories I had to frame the piece.
 It was an example, to me, of taking an ex-gay narrative that I trusted and finding out what I could learn from it.
 Leonard had been involved in an ex-gay ministry for about five years, after twenty years in a very strict fundamentalist church and in a long-term affair with another church member.
 He told me how freeing it was for him to go from that community to one in which he could be honest and forthcoming about his sexual desires, where he could examine their source without shame and develop the kind of closeness with other men that he had always desired.
 Listening to him, I was convinced that the ministry did not do him harm, but, in fact, did him good, and that denying that for the sake of my analysis would be an act of symbolic violence against him on my part.